Celine Dion: 2011–2014: Celine, Sans attendre, and Loved Me Back to Life

 In an interview with People published in February 2010, Dion announced she would be returning to Caesars Palace for Celine, a three-year residency for seventy shows a year, beginning 15 March 2011.
 She stated the show will feature, "all the songs from my repertoire people want to hear" and will contain a selection of music from classic Hollywood films.
 To promote her return to Las Vegas, Dion made an appearance on The Oprah Winfrey Show on 21 February, during the show's final season, marking her record twenty-seventh appearance.
-In 2018, Billboard stated her residency Celine is the second most successful residency of all time.
+In 2018, Billboard stated her residency Celine is the second most successful residency.
 By the end of 2011, Dion has sold 331,000 albums (despite not releasing any studio album since 2007) and 956,000 digital tracks in the United States.

 For a record sixth time, she performed at the 83rd Academy Awards, where she sang the song "Smile", as part of the ceremony's "In Memoriam" segment.
 On 4 September, she appeared on the 2011 MDA Labor Telethon Event and presented a prerecorded performance of "Open Arms" from her new Las Vegas show.
 On 1 October 2011, the OWN Network premiered a documentary on Dion's life, detailing the months before, during and after her pregnancy, to the makings of her new Las Vegas Show, called, "Celine: 3 Boys and a New Show".
 The documentary became the second highest rated show on TV OWN Canada.
 In October, FlightNetwork.com conducted a poll asking 780 participants which celebrity they would most like to sit next to on an airplane.
 Dion was the top favourite, with 23.7% of the vote.
 Also, in September, she released the 14th perfume from her Celine Dion Parfums Collection, called "Signature".
 On 15 September, she made an appearance at the free concert of Andrea Bocelli in Central Park.
 In 2012, she performed at the 16th Jazz and Blues Festival in Jamaica.

 In October 2012, Sony Music Entertainment released The Best of Celine Dion & David Foster in Asia.
 She began recording songs for her next English and French albums during April and May 2012.
 The French-language album, Sans attendre was released on 2 November 2012, and was a smash success in all French-speaking territories, especially in France where it achieved diamond status.
 The English-language album was postponed to 1 November 2013.
 Titled Loved Me Back to Life, it included collaborations with an exceptional team of songwriters and producers, including duets with Ne-Yo and Stevie Wonder.
 The lead single, "Loved Me Back to Life" was released on 3 September 2013.
 Dion embarked on the Sans attendre Tour in November 2013 and performed in Belgium and France.
 "Breakaway", "Incredible" and "Water and a Flame" were chosen as next singles.
 In June 2013, Dion co-produced the show titled "Voices" by Véronic DiCaire at Bally's Hotel & Casino's Jubilee Theatre and was presented 145 times up until 2015.